Mojeeb2002/Python-Game/README.md

 # Number Guesser Game

 A modern, GUI-based number guessing game built with Python and PyQt5.
-The game features a sleek dark theme interface and includes score tracking with PostgreSQL database integration.
+The game features a sleek dark theme interface and includes score tracking with PostgreSQL database integration for saving scores.

 ## Features